Francisco1904/react-capstone_project-LL/README.md

 - Intuitive navigation and user-friendly interface
 - Responsive design with custom breakpoints for mobile, tablet and desktop
-- Consistent branded component styling using CSS variables
+- Consistent branded component styling using SCSS with variables and mixins
 - Interactive reservation form with validation
 - Featured menu items with dynamic card components
 - Customer testimonials section with star ratings